utfunderscore/Zapper/README.md

 ```

 ### Extending custom JavaPlugin classes
-If you, for some reason, would like to extend a different class than a JavaPlugin, and is using the Gradle plugin, you can avoid extending the ZapperJavaPlugin class by doing the following:
+If you, for some reason, would like to extend a different class than a JavaPlugin, and are using the Gradle plugin, you can avoid extending the ZapperJavaPlugin class by doing the following:
 1. Declare a **base** class that extends the custom JavaPlugin class:
 ```java
 public abstract class MyPluginBase extends CustomJavaPlugin {